Takomochi/MechaCar_Statistical_Analysis/README.md

 ## Resources
 - Data: Suspension_Coil.csv, MechaCar_mpg.csv
-- Software: R studio, R
+- Software: R, R studio

 ## Linear Regression to Predict MPG
 1. **Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?** <br>